ColasDroin/collider-dashboard/README.md

 - `--force-reload`, or `-r`,  sets a boolean indicating whether the collider dashboard data should be reloaded if already existing.
 Optional.
 - `--ignore-footprint`, or `-i`, sets a boolean indicating whether the footprint should be ignored to gain computation time.
 Optional.
 - `--full-twiss`, or `-t`, sets a boolean indicating whether the Twiss/Survey tables should be computed fully (not removing duplicates and entry/exit elements), at the expense of computation time.
 Optional.
 - `--type-particles`, or `-a`, sets the type of particles to be used for the collider.
-Default value to `proton`.
+Default value is inferred from the config is present in the metadata of the collider.
+Otherwise, must be provided as "proton" or "lead".
 - `--debug`, or `-d`, sets a boolean indicating whether the dashboard should be run in debug mode.
 Optional.

 After computing some temporary variables (this may take a while the first time), this will deploy a local server and open the dashboard in a browser window.